ik-web/redux-toolkit-slice/README.md

 ## Description:

 >Familiarization with Redux basic. <br>
->Basic examples of using the framework Redux and Redux-Toolkit (+Toolkit-slice)
+>Basic examples of using the framework Redux and Redux/Toolkit (+Toolkit slice)

 ## Documentation